Terms and Conditions

-13.4 Saberr may terminate the Agreement immediately by giving written notice of termination to the Customer if the Customer fails to pay to Saberr any amount due to be paid under the Agreement by the due date.
+15.4 Saberr may terminate the Agreement immediately by giving written notice of termination to the Customer if the Customer fails to pay to Saberr any amount due to be paid under the Agreement, or any other contract between the parties, by the due date.

-14.3 If the Customer so requests in writing within the period of 30 days following the termination of the Agreement, Saberr shall provide to the Customer a single copy of the Customer Data stored on the Platform, in a format selected by Saberr in its sole discretion.
-The Customer Data shall be provided to the Customer within the period of 5 Business Days following the receipt by Saberr of the request from the Customer.
+16.3 If the Customer so requests in writing within the period of 25 days following the termination of the Agreement, Saberr shall provide to the Customer a single copy of the Customer Data (excluding the Private User Data) stored on the Platform, in a general-purpose electronically-readable format such as .csv that can be processed without specialist software determined by Saberr in its sole discretion.
+Such Customer Data shall be provided to the Customer promptly following the receipt by Saberr of the request from the Customer.
 The Customer acknowledges that such Customer Data will be provided in its raw form and may not be suitable for any particular purpose.
-Saberr shall only transform the Customer Data into another format upon agreement with the Customer as to the terms of and Charges for such transformation.
+Saberr shall only transform such Customer Data into another form upon agreement with the Customer as to the terms of and Charges for such transformation.

-14.4 At any time following the end of the 30-day period following the date of termination, Saberr may delete from Saberr's computer systems all Customer Data.
+16.4 At the end of the 30-day period following the date of termination, Saberr shall:

-15.2 If a party receives a notice by email under Clause 15.1, that party must promptly and in any event within 5 Business Days of receipt send an acknowledgement of receipt to the other party.
+17.2 If a party receives a notice by email under Clause 17.1, that party must promptly, and in any event within 5 Business Days of receipt, send an acknowledgement of receipt to the other party.

 (a) if the notice is delivered personally or sent by courier, at the time of delivery;

-16.2 A party who becomes aware of a Force Majeure Event which gives rise to, or which is likely to give rise to, any failure or delay in performing its obligations under the Agreement, will:
+18.2 If either party becomes aware of a Force Majeure Event which gives rise to, or which is likely to give rise to, any failure or delay in performing its obligations under the Agreement, it will: